Tourism helps build a better Grand Strand.

 TOURISM WORKS

 Tourism continues to foster significant economic benefit for the Myrtle Beach area.
-We use a multitude of sources and independent reports to compile an overview of the impact of tourism of the entire Grand Strand region, including 14 communities within Horry and Georgetown Counties.
+We use a multitude of sources and independent reports to compile an overview of the impact of tourism across the entire Grand Strand region, including 14 communities within Horry and Georgetown Counties.

 While some data highlights specific areas of the Grand Strand, we strive to provide a broad perspective of how tourism impacts the entire region.
 Here’s a look at some of the most recent stats:

-Visitation & spending
+Visitation & Spending

-• According to the most recent industry research, 17.2 million visitors spent $11.1 billion in the Myrtle Beach area in 2021.
+• According to the most recent industry research, 17.6 million visitors spent $12.5 billion in the Myrtle Beach area in 2023. (source: DK Shifflet Visitor Volume and Spending Study)

-• The $11.1 billion in visitor spending in 2021 was up from $7.3 billion in 2020 — a 49 percent increase year over year. (source: DK Shifflet Visitor Volume and Spending Study).
+• The $12.5 billion in visitor spending in 2023 was up from $11.95 billion in 2022 — a 4.7 percent increase year over year. (source: DK Shifflet Visitor Volume and Spending Study)

 Jobs